-To date, we have constructed 23,951 m3 retention pond and 35,260 m3 detention pond at designated area along our Highways.
+To date, we have constructed 23,951 m retention pond and 35,260 m detention pond at designated area along our Highways.

-avoidance of traffic diversions and road closures.
+These initiatives are not only preventing flooding but also enhancing the driving experience for our road users through the avoidance of traffic diversions and road closures.
 It helps to ensure the resilience of our assets during heavy rainfall and, importantly - PROLINTAS strives to lower the probability of flood-related accidents.